 Restricted cash represents cash that the Company can use only for specific purposes.
-As of March 31, 2024 and December 31, 2023, the Company had \$6.3 million and \$1.6 million, respectively, of restricted cash including cash balances that are restricted under a warehouse line of credit agreement and cash held in a securitization reserve fund.
+As of September 30, 2024, the Company had \$10.6 million of restricted cash including cash balances that are restricted under a warehouse line of credit agreement and cash held in securitization reserve funds.
+As of December 31, 2023, the Company had \$1.6 million of restricted cash including cash balances that are restricted under a warehouse line of credit agreement.